92959/rbxfpsunlocker-osx/README.md

 *Note: You must run the command again when Roblox updates.*

 *Note: If you're using macOS Ventura or newer and your display doesn't support more than 60 Hz **you won't see the effect of this program unless you force Roblox to use Vulkan**.
-Please don't create issues asking about this.
-A workaround or fix will **NEVER** be made.*
+Please don't create issues asking about this.*

 ## Credits